HISTORY OF THE UNIVERSITY

 On February 8, 1965, the general assembly renamed the institution Ball State University in recognition of its phenomenal growth in enrollment and physical facilities; the variety and quality of its educational programs and services; and in anticipation of the much broader role it would be expected to assume in the future.

 Ball State University is a comprehensive, publicly assisted institution of higher learning whose mission is to provide excellent education.
 It is located in Muncie, Indiana, a city of 70,000, fifty-six miles northeast of Indianapolis.
 Although its primary concern is for the citizens of Indiana, it offers programs with appeal to regional, national, and international audiences.

 Ball State University offers a strong undergraduate liberal and professional education and selected graduate programs of high quality.
 Ball State students can choose from a comprehensive range of academic programs at the associate, baccalaureate, and master’s levels, as well as doctoral programs in areas where the university has special competence.
-In addition to core academic programs in the arts, sciences, and humanities, the university offers more than 140 major and minor areas of study through its seven colleges: Applied Sciences and Technology; Architecture and Planning; Miller College of Business; Communication, Information, and Media; Fine Arts; Honors College; Sciences and Humanities; and Teachers College.

 The university has a selective admissions policy; in some areas, such as architecture, the university is very selective.
 Exceptionally well-qualified undergraduate students may enroll in the Honors College for more intellectually demanding programs of study.
 Students who have not decided on a major or who may need to strengthen their learning skills can take advantage of the special academic assistance and intensive educational advising offered by University College.